 Seeing industrial machinery in action has become so commonplace that Americans rarely give it a second thought.
 A simple commute to work uses a small industrial machine — an engine in your car, bus, or train.
 At home, lawnmowers keep your yard looking beautiful.

 Industrial equipment manufacturing is a textured part of our past and present, and it will shape our future.
-This article provides a broad overview of the U.S industrial machinery market, including key facts and statistics, top sub-industries and major challenges, providing valuable insights for anyone looking to do business with this powerful sector.

 From calculators to spinning machines, the Industrial Revolution raised factory productivity.
 It created a vibrant middle class.
 It also displaced the workers who had performed manual labor before the devices were invented.